-We take the safety of staff and children seriously and have in place a range of measures to protect and promote the wellbeing of all on site.
-This includes controlled access to our premises such as undertaking appropriate checks, signing visitors in and out and issuing guidance on acceptable conduct on site.
+We take the safety of staff and pupils seriously and have in place a range of measures to protect and promote the wellbeing of all on site.
+This includes controlled access to our premises such as undertaking appropriate checks, signing visitors in and out and issuing quidance on acceptable conduct on site.

-We follow the Government Guidance of November 2019 -school/college-and-college-security and have a site security policy in place, which is known by staff and is over seen by Headteacher.
-For further detail Site Security Policy
+We follow the Government Guidance of November 2019 -school/college-and-college-security and have a site security policy in place, which is known by staff and is over seen by XXXXX.
+For further details see the Security Policy.

-When leasing the building we ensure we follow the guidance outline in KCSIE2023 and check the safeguarding policies and processes of those involved.
+When leasing the building we ensure we follow the guidance outline in KCSIE2024 and check the safeguarding policies and processes of those involved.